Hurst-Euless-Bedford Independent School District: Events since 1997

-During the 2006-2007 school year, fifth-grade students at Bellaire, Midway Park, Shady Brook, Bell Manor, Shady Oaks, and Wilshire elementary schools participated in the pilot of a ballroom dance program called "Dancing Classrooms".
+During the 2006–2007 school year, fifth-grade students at Bellaire, Midway Park, Shady Brook, Bell Manor, Shady Oaks, and Wilshire elementary schools participated in the pilot of a ballroom dance program called "Dancing Classrooms".
 A survey conducted by the University of Texas at Arlington kinesiology program and the comments of staff at the elementary schools indicate that students who participated in the program experienced major improvements in self-esteem and social skills.
 The following school year, the District began to offer Dancing Classrooms during physical education classes at all elementary schools.

 HEB ISD and nearby Fort Worth Independent School District were among eight cities in the nation that offered the program, begun by Pierre Dulaine in New York City and made famous in the movies Mad Hot Ballroom and Take the Lead.
-Due to cuts in funding from the state, the Dancing Classrooms program was discontinued after the 2010-2011 school year.
+Due to cuts in funding from the state, the Dancing Classrooms program was discontinued after the 2010–2011 school year.

 On May 14, 2011, voters approved two bond proposals for a total of $136.5 million.
 Proposition 1 outlined $112.8 million for building repairs, classroom technology upgrades, and relocation of two buildings due to expansion of Texas State Highway 183.
 Proposition 2 allowed for the construction of activity centers to house extracurricular programs at L.D.
 Bell and Trinity High Schools, and for renovations to re-purpose the spaces those extracurricular programs were using, at a cost of $23.7 million.

 In August 2014, the Hurst-Euless-Bedford ISD opened Viridian Elementary in north Arlington and the Gene A. Buinger Career and Technical Education Academy, replacing the Technical Education Center.

 In a May 2018 election, more than 71% of voters approved a $199 million bond issue that focused on accommodating continuing growth in the school district.
 The proposal's plans included building two new elementary schools, repurposing an existing elementary school, expanding junior high schools, and upgrading technology infrastructure.

+Voters approved both bond propositions on the ballot in November 2023, for a combined total of $997.3 million.
+Funds from the largest bond package in the school district's history will be used to completely replace aging buildings, including L.D.
+Bell and Trinity High Schools and four elementary schools, and fund smaller projects supporting KEYS High School, technology, and school safety.

 Students

 Academics

 Students in Hurst-Euless-Bedford ISD typically outperform local region and statewide averages on standardized tests.
-In 2015-2016 State of Texas Assessments of Academic Readiness (STAAR) results, 85% of students in HEB ISD met Level II Satisfactory standards, compared with 77% in Region 11 and 75% in the state of Texas.
+In 2015–2016 State of Texas Assessments of Academic Readiness (STAAR) results, 85% of students in HEB ISD met Level II Satisfactory standards, compared with 77% in Region 11 and 75% in the state of Texas.
 The average SAT score of the class of 2015 was 1488, and the average ACT score was 22.2.
 In 2016, 23 high school juniors were recognized through the National Merit Scholarship Program and the National Hispanic Recognition Program based on PSAT/NMSQT scores.
 In 2017 and 2018, HEB ISD was among the 5% of school systems that received Texas Education Agency's post-secondary readiness distinction.